GEO-BON/bon-in-a-box-pipelines/README.md

 3. Remove all the content of the target file.
 4. Paste content and save.

 To share your modifications, commit and push on a branch using git.
-Then,create a pull request for that branch through the github UI.
+Then, create a pull request for that branch through the github UI.

 ## Developer documentation
 The linked content is intended for those developing the microservice infrastructure supporting the pipelines.